-- The weekly salary offered, equated out to an annual amount.
+- The weekly salary offered, equals out an annual amount.

 - Bonuses – layout your firm’s bonus program, how it is calculated, what it is based on, and when it typically pays out.
 Most companies’ bonus programs are not guaranteed and are based on company profitability and individual performance.
 Other factors come into the equation, such as the firm’s safety record or the specific project’s success/profitability.
 Be transparent with your potential new employee in this area.